jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 Anyone using a sai is able to use the Pin Weapon Combat Manoeuvre without having to score a critical success first.

-Scimitar: A broad-bladed sword, the scimitar has a dramatically curved edge designed for cutting and slashing.
+**Scimitar**: A broad-bladed sword, the scimitar has a dramatically curved edge designed for cutting and slashing.
 It is sometimes wider than a normal sheath can hold, and is more often hung from straps or some form of netting.

-Shillelagh: Unlike the standard club or cudgel, the shillelagh is a hand-carved or whittled shaft of wood about as long as a man’s arm with an off-centred knot of shaped wood at the end.
+**Shillelagh**: Unlike the standard club or cudgel, the shillelagh is a hand-carved or whittled shaft of wood about as long as a man’s arm with an off-centred knot of shaped wood at the end.
 The knot is sometimes heat-hardened and occasionally shaped into a beastly image or design.

-68
-Alex Greene (order #3215550)                                                                         2
-         Shortspear: Heftier than a javelin and fitted with a broader head made for stabbing, a short spear is commonly used in conjunction with a phalanx of shields.
+**Shortspear**: Heftier than a javelin and fitted with a broader head made for stabbing, a short spear is commonly used in conjunction with a phalanx of shields.
 The short spear has been proved time and again as one of the most versatile weapons in existence, though not necessarily the most powerful.

-Shortsword: The shortsword is a straight, broad-bladed sword designed for thrusting.
+**Shortsword**: The shortsword is a straight, broad-bladed sword designed for thrusting.
 It does carry an edge along its sides, but the edge is always secondary to the thrusting point.

-Stiletto: This is a thug or assassin’s choice of weapon.
+**Stiletto**: This is a thug or assassin’s choice of weapon.
 The stiletto is a small dagger with a very thin stabbing ‘blade’ which is actually more of a spike.
 It is easily hidden;
 granting a +15% bonus to Sleight Skill Tests to keep it concealed, and can puncture thin armour very easily.

-Tanto: The smallest of the folded metal blades, the tanto is slightly larger than a dagger and comes in curved or straight-bladed varieties.
+**Tanto**: The smallest of the folded metal blades, the tanto is slightly larger than a dagger and comes in curved or straight-bladed varieties.
 It has a sharply angled edge to the front, and is primarily a stabbing weapon - but is just as sharp as its larger cousins.
 It is traditionally a weapon used to dispatch a fallen foe or comrade, or even oneself.
 Just